qgis/pyqgis_wrappers/README.md

 mmmmmmmmmmmm [parfait](http://en.wikipedia.org/wiki/Parfait)

-A Parfait has layers, this is a layer on pyqgis, therefor parfait.
+A Parfait has layers, this is a layer on pyqgis, therefore parfait.
 Ok..don't blame me, the wife came up with it.
 I suck at naming.